-The laptops were purchased to promote information literacy efforts and to increase library access points by circulating wireless laptops to ACC students and staff for in-library use only.
-When laptops are not being used for instruction by faculty librarians, they can be borrowed from the library circulation desks.
+ACC Library Services promotes information literacy efforts by using wireless laptops for library instruction sessions.
+LS also increases library access points by circulating wireless laptops to current students, faculty, and staff for in-library use only.
+When laptops are not being used for instruction by librarians, they can be borrowed from the library Checkout Desks.

 LAPTOPS SHOULD NEVER BE LEFT UNATTENDED.

-Only ACC students, faculty, and staff with a current ACC ID, a picture ID, and a clear library record may check out laptops.
+Only ACC students, faculty, and staff with a current ACC photo ID and a clear library account may check out laptops.

 All borrowers must sign the Laptop Checkout Agreement before checkout.
 (See below.)

 Users sign a laptop agreement that explains their responsibilities and repair or replacement costs.
 Both library staff and students verify on the agreement the condition of the equipment.